CloudLabsAI-Azure/Microsoft-Nerdio-Training-Lab/Hands-on lab/overview.md

 ## **Lab 11: Cost Estimator**

-In this lab, We will explore Nerdio Cost Estimator using Nerdio manager portal.
+In this lab, we will explore Nerdio Cost Estimator using Nerdio manager portal.

 Click on the **Next** button present in the bottom-right corner of this lab guide.